 According to the most recent data from the Employee Benefit Research Institute (EBRI), more than 27 million Americans participate in their companies’ 401k plans.
 If you’re one of them or plan to join them, you probably think of 401(k)s as having only an upside.
 After all, they’re a benefit, like health insurance or paid time off.
 Yet this tax-deferred retirement savings vehicle is not great for everyone.
 Consider these five disadvantages before making your next move:

-401(k) Disadvantage #1: You May End Up Paying More in Taxes
+401(k) Disadvantage #1: You Could End Up Paying More in Taxes

 The big appeal of 401(k) plans is that they act as tax shelters.
 As long as you leave the money untouched, you don’t owe taxes on the funds you contribute to the plan, and you don’t owe taxes on any gains.

 Yet you will have to pay taxes once you retire and start making withdrawals from your account.
 You’ll owe income tax on your contributions and on your gains.
 So if you have a bigger income when you retire than when you made contributions, you’ll be in a higher tax bracket and owe more than if you hadn’t deferred your taxes.
-Similarly, if your tax bracket puts you at a higher rate than the long-term capital gains tax rate (0%, 15% or 20%, depending on your income, under the 2018 tax law), you will pay more in taxes.
+Similarly, if your tax bracket puts you at a higher rate than the long-term capital gains tax rate, you will pay more in taxes.

 That said, most people expect to earn less when they stop working, since their only income will be from their investments and Social Security.
 But those just starting out in their careers are, indeed, likely making less now.
 Alternately, people who have been smart about saving and investing may actually have a higher income when they retire.